vborder/CampFree/README.md

 <img src="images/CampFree-logos.jpeg">

-### Final Capstone Project for 16-week Skill Distillery Bootcamp

-  This project is a culmination of our 16 weeks of training through the Skill Distillery Bootcamp and is a great demonstration of the full-stack skills learned through the program.
   The coding begins in the back-end with Java entities and displayed with an Angular front-end, with various technologies used in between.
   Software engineering principles highlighted include Object Oriented Programming, Test Driven Development, Pair-Programming, Git Collaboration, and User Story